 Music is integral to the culture of The Philadelphia School.
-The music program aims to enable each child to develop a positive connection to his or her innate musical ability.
+The music program aims to enable all students to develop a positive connection to their innate musical ability.
 It balances creativity with discipline, ensemble with solo activities, and music making with active listening.
-Students become familiar with the elements of music through song, instrument playing, movement, and listening to music.
-The listening and performance repertory and work in music theory are largely based on classroom themes.
+Students learn the elements of music through song, instrument playing, movement, and listening to music.
+The performance repertory and work in music theory are largely based on classroom themes.

 Students become familiar with folk song literature from a variety of world cultures; with works by European composers from the medieval period to the 20th century; and with pieces by American composers, including classical, jazz, blues, and some popular forms.